Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 In order to properly configure ATS in a project generated using the Alfresco SDK archetypes it is required to execute 2 steps:

-1. Add the containers that conform ATS to the Docker compose file.
+1. Add the containers that conform ATS to the Docker Compose file.
 2. Configure the properties that are required to properly set up ATS.

 ##### Adding the new containers

-* Locate the Docker compose file (usually at `PROJECT_ROOT_PATH/docker/docker-compose.yml`) and add the container that contains AIO transformer:
+* Locate the Docker Compose file (usually at `PROJECT_ROOT_PATH/docker/docker-compose.yml`) and add the container that contains AIO transformer:

 ```text